Hot Tutorial

 }

-To insert the header, flip to the Pages tab on the left of the screen and drag the Header page into the body of the document above all of the other content.
+Now that we’ve built the header, let’s add it to both of pages on our growing site.
+Open the home page in the editor, flip to the Pages tab on the left of the screen and drag the Header page into the body of the document above all of the other content.
 Hit save and you’ll see the header is now sitting at the top of the document.
-Add it to the page for Destruction as well.
-Now we have a convenient way to jump back and forth between our pages.

 Add Some JavaScript